JohannesLks/KerbruteUserenumWordlist/README.md

 # Kerbrute User Enumeration Script

 This script executes the Kerbrute command to enumerate valid usernames in an Active Directory environment.
 After the command completes, the valid usernames are saved to a specified file.
+This script is based on a Use-Case in Hack The Box.

 ## Prerequisites